jonathanlctt/srht/README.md

 - `O(n d log m)` implementation of the SRHT.

-- This implementation does not require zero-padding.
+- This implementation does not apply zero-padding to the data matrix.
 - Compatible with `numpy.ndarray`, `torch.Tensor` and `scicy.sparse` arrays.

 Given a matrix `A` with size `n x d` and an embedding dimension (sketch size) `m`, transform the matrix A into `S x A` where